How to Apply for Life Insurance With a Risky Medical Condition & Secure the Best Rates in

 - Preferred Plus

 - Standard Tobacco

-These rate classes can also be subjected to table ratings, increasing your premiums by a percentage added to the base rates.
-They can use them with the letters A-J or numbers 1-10.
-Some companies use the number system and other companies use the alphabet version.
+These rate classes can also be subjected to table ratings, increasing your premiums by a percentage added to your base rates.
+They can use them with the letters A-J or number 1-10.
+Some companies use the number system, and other companies use the alphabet version.
 Example: “Standard” (rate table C) or “Standard” (rate table 3).
 The higher the number or as the letters proceed, the higher the rates.

 Here is a breakdown of the table ratings and their increase by percentage:

 - Table rating D/4 = 100%